The Honourable Joe E. Hershfield is an arbitrator and mediator with ADR Chambers.

 As a judge of a Superior Court, Joe had access to courses offered by the National Judicial Institute that helped train him on the skills of running settlement conferences.
 Joe’s experience allowed him to use such conferences as a means to successfully settle cases or give rise to consent judgments.

 Joe earned his B.Sc. and LL.B. from the University of Manitoba and his LL.M. from the University of Chicago.
 He returned to the University of Manitoba as a tenured Associate Professor Faculty of Law.
 After leaving there, he was appointed as Queen’s Counsel and practiced law as a partner at the firm of Taylor McCaffrey until appointed to the Tax Court of Canada in 2000.
-Since 1972, he has worked with the Federal Government as an advisor on numerous occasions including most recently as an advisor to the Federal Department of Finance.
+Since 1972, he has worked with the Federal Government as an advisor on numerous occasions including most recently (May 2017-May 2018) as an advisor to the Federal Department of Finance.

 Joe’s community involvement over the years have included being an executive member of the Winnipeg Chamber of Commerce, president of Glendale Golf and Country Club Course, a member of the national Jewish National Fund (JNF) board, and a board member of his local temple.